BioOhio Membership Team

-President & CEO
+John F. Lewis, Jr., President & CEO

-He is currently the President & CEO of BioOhio, the business development, trade association and membership organization accelerating bioscience economic growth and quality of healthcare in Ohio.
-John is an outspoken advocate for industry led, market facing academic/industry collaborations.
-During the last 7 years, John has helped raise nearly $1 billion for Ohio bioscience entities.
+John F. Lewis, Jr., is a 4th generation Ohioan, his family tracing Ohio roots to the mid-1800s.
+He is a licensed attorney with experience in international business, venture capital investments, and economic development.
+John is an outspoken advocate for industry-led, market-facing academic/industry collaborations.
+Now in his 20th year with BioOhio, John has helped raise nearly $1 billion for Ohio bioscience entities.
 He was a founding partner of the First Fifty Fund and Ohio TechAngel Fund both based in Columbus.
-John has more than 18 years international experience, lived in Jamaica, Korea and China, the latter two with Perkin Elmer, while traveling to more than 42 others.
-A graduate of Miami (Ohio) University and Capital University Law School, John is married to Judy Huang and has one daughter.
+John has more than 30 years of international experience, lived in Jamaica, Korea, and China, the latter two with Perkin Elmer, while traveling to more than 42 others.
+John is a graduate of Miami (Ohio) University and Capital University Law School.

-Manager, Member Services & Events
+Jen Goldsberry, Manager, Member Services & Events

-Meeting and Event Planner
+Scott Clay, Meeting and Event Planner

 Scott Clay has been in the hospitality and events industry for over fifteen years in every capacity possible, from universities, restaurants, and catering companies, to convention centers and his own entrepreneurial venture.
 Joining BioOhio in 2018, Scott is thrilled to find his new home with the BioOhio team.
-He looks forward to learning more about the biological sciences industry and working with BioOhio members.
+He looks forward to learning more about the bioscience industry and working with BioOhio members.
 When not creating fabulous BioOhio events, Scott is an active member of Central Ohio’s theater community, having the honor of working with some of the most talented artists this city has to offer.
 In addition, Scott operates his own micro-cakery, Scott’s Sugar Shack, specializing in large carved cakes, unique flavor pairings, and intricate designs.
 Scott holds a degree in Business from Franklin University, and Fine Arts from The Ohio State University.